 If it's too good to be true, it probably is.
 And that goes with facilities that allow people to get close to wild animals for photo ops.

 For example, if you've paid to be in an enclosed area with lion or tiger cubs and you're being encouraged to pet and cuddle them, or even just pose with them, you may want to think twice about the ethics of this location.
 There are a good number of facilities that use these cubs to make a profit through tourism while the cubs are young, and as soon as they're too big, they are sold into canned hunting or killed and sold for parts.
 Often during their lives they're treated cruelly by those raising them, and those paying to pose with them.
-The famous Tiger Temple is getting heat for its poor treatment of the tigers, and the documentary "Blood Lions" is bringing attention to cub petting and its ties to canned lion hunting.
+The famous Tiger Temple got heat for its poor treatment of the tigers, and the documentary "Blood Lions" brought attention to cub petting and its ties to canned lion hunting.
 In 2016, law enforcement and wildlife officials removed all the tigers from the temple, and it closed to the public during the raid.

 If you've paid to swim with dolphins, consider how the dolphins are affected, whether they are wild or captive.
 Tour companies that chase down dolphin pods so tourists can swim with them are actually causing the dolphins to lose much-needed rest.
 Captive dolphins used for "swim with the dolphins" (SWTD) programs often end up in enclosures through cruel means.